Efficient ConvBN Blocks for Transfer Learning and Beyond

-Computation in Eval mode consists of a convolution followed by an affine transformation on the \emph{convolutional feature map} $Y$.
-Conversely, Tune mode computation consists of an affine transformation on the original \emph{convolutional weights} $\omega$ succeeded by a convolution with the transformed weights $\omega^\prime$.
-Since feature maps $Y$ are usually larger than convolutional weights $\omega$, an affine transformation on convolutional weights executes faster than on feature maps.
-Concerning memory usage for backpropagation, Eval mode requires saving the input feature map $X$ and the convolutional output $Y$.
-In contrast, Tune mode stores $X$ and the transformed weights $\omega^{\prime}$.
-This difference signifies that Tune mode requires less memory for transfer learning.
+According to Table~\ref{tab:conv_bn_details}, Eval mode requires saving the input feature map $X$ and the convolutional output $Y$, with total memory footprint $X + Y$ for each ConvBN block.
+In contrast, Tune mode stores $X$ and the transformed weights $\omega^{\prime}$, with total memory footprint $X + \omega^{\prime}$ for each ConvBN block.
+Since feature maps $Y$ are usually larger than convolutional weights $\omega^{\prime}$, this difference signifies that Tune mode requires less memory for training.
+The same applies to the analysis of computation: computation in Eval mode consists of a convolution followed by an affine transformation on the \emph{convolutional feature map} $Y$; Tune mode computation consists of an affine transformation on the original \emph{convolutional weights} $\omega$ succeeded by a convolution with the transformed weights $\omega^\prime$.
+An affine transformation on convolutional weights executes faster than on feature maps.
 Therefore, Tune mode outperforms Eval mode both in memory usage and computation speed.
+Please refer to Appendix~\ref{appendix:theoretical} for formal analyses of efficiency using the $\mathcal{O}$ notation.

-We assess memory usage and computation time for one-iteration of fine-tuning using a standard ResNet-50~\citep{he_deep_2016} model with variable batch sizes and input sizes.
+The above conclusion can be empirically validated using a standard ResNet-50~\citep{he_deep_2016} model with variable batch sizes and input sizes.
 The results, displayed in Figure~\ref{fig:compute_efficiency}, clearly indicate that \emph{Tune mode is more efficient than Eval mode} across all tested settings.
 The memory footprint of Tune mode consumed by pre-trained backbone in transfer learning can be reduced to one half of that in Eval mode, and the computation time is reduced by about $10\%$.
-The comparison between Tune and Deploy in efficiency can be found in Supplementary~\ref{sec:tune_and_deploy_compare}, they are nearly the same in terms of efficiency, and therefore we omit the comparison in the main text to keep the plot clear.
+The comparison between Tune and Deploy in efficiency can be found in Appendix~\ref{sec:tune_and_deploy_compare}, they are nearly the same in terms of efficiency, but Deploy mode is less stable and incurs worse accuracy than Tune mode.

 The comparison among Eval/Tune/Deploy can be summarized as follows: